How to register a company name in the UK

 Registering a business name, also known as incorporation, is an important part of starting a new business.

-Below, we’ve broken down the process into eight simple steps so you can submit a successful business name application and start your exciting journey to becoming a business owner.
+We’ve broken down the process into eight simple steps for getting your business name registered, so you can start your journey to becoming a fully-fledged business owner.

-Start by using the Company Name Availability Checker to make sure your ideal name isn’t taken or too similar to an existing company’s name.
+You can do this by using the Company Name Availability Checker to make sure your ideal name isn’t already being used or is too similar to another company.

 Company formation company name availability checker